Things you can do for your future as the year unfolds.

 * You started a business venture or became self-employed.

 If you are retired and older than 70½, remember your year-end RMD.
 Retirees over age 70½ must begin taking Required Minimum Distributions from traditional IRAs and 401(k), 403(b), and profit-sharing plans by December 31 of each year.
-The I.R.S. penalty for failing to take an RMD equals 50% of the RMD amount that is not withdrawn.9
+The I.R.S. penalty for failing to take an RMD can be as much as 50% of the RMD amount that is not withdrawn.5

 This material was prepared by MarketingPro, Inc., and does not necessarily represent the views of the presenting party, nor their affiliates.
 This information has been derived from sources believed to be accurate.
 Please note – investing involves risk, and past performance is no guarantee of future results.
 The publisher is not engaged in rendering legal, accounting or other professional services.
 If assistance is needed, the reader is advised to engage the services of a competent professional.
 This information should not be construed as investment, tax or legal advice and may not be relied on for the purpose of avoiding any Federal tax penalty.
 This is neither a solicitation nor recommendation to purchase or sell any investment or insurance product or service, and should not be relied upon as such.
 All indices are unmanaged and are not illustrative of any particular investment.